 - 1x 24LC512 512 kbit (64 kbyte) I2C Serial EEPROM, they are easiest to use, and cheaper to buy in the DIP package.

 - 1x Arduino Pro Micro case from shapeways

 - Tape of some kind, kapton is nice but not required at all.

 Putting it together

-Flash the firmware before you do anything else!
+Flash the bootloader before you do anything else.

 - Flash Firmware to Arduino